 Emotional responses to abortion vary.
 They may depend on a woman’s age, the stage of her pregnancy, religious or cultural beliefs, previous mental health, or whether others pressured her into having an abortion.

 Each woman experiencing post-abortion stress is met respectfully and provided with the support she is seeking.
-The nature of support provided is client-led.
+The nature of support offered is client-led.
 Support may be one-on-one or in a group setting, providing her with an opportunity to speak about her feelings regarding her abortion experience.
 If a client requires help beyond the scope of expertise available at the pregnancy care centre, she is referred to a professional counsellor, physician, or community-based mental health service.

 All personnel working with clients learn accurate information about the options available to women facing a pregnancy decision: abortion, adoption, and parenting.
 The client care training also includes such topics as understanding the client (e.g., possible abuse, impoverishment, mental health, cross-cultural sensitivity), trauma-informed care, understanding crisis, pregnancy loss, and healthy relationships.